SDTeam2017/project/README.md

 4. type in "npm install"
 5. in command prompt, navigate to inside bin folder
 6. to start server, type in "node server.js"
-7. in chrome browser, type in "https://*your ip address: port*" to access server.
+7. in chrome browser, type in "https://*your ip address: port/peer*" to access server.
 This will be written in cmd if server is running
+Example: "https://10.21.16.220:80/peer".
+NOTE: https:// MUST be typed in with url.